Skip to main contentAccessibility Statement

 • operational land of statutory undertakers.
 Please refer to Section 263 of the Town and Country Planning Act 1990

-The following groups are eligible to nominate:
+The following community groups are eligible to nominate:

 • Parish and Town Councils